 - DuckWeb Registration system.
 After logging in to DuckWeb and selecting the registration term, when searching for classes, click on a CRN; if the course is repeatable, the information will be displayed directly underneath the course number and title.

 I'm struggling with a particular course and have taken it twice, and both times I received an F. Can I repeat the course one more time?

-Also, if you are a financial aid recipient, please note that failed coursework is calculated in the overall financial aid Satisfactory Academic Progress (SAP) review each year, and a student is required to meet SAP standards to remain eligible for financial aid.
-The SAP is calculated differently than the UO GPA and the UO Academic Standing.
+Also, if you are a financial aid recipient, please note that failed coursework is calculated in the overall financial aid Satisfactory Academic Progress (SAP) review each year; students are required to meet SAP standards to remain eligible for financial aid.
+The SAP is calculated independent of UO Academic Standing.
 Please contact the financial aid office for questions regarding SAP.

 I need to repeat a class to meet my major requirements.
 How can I obtain permission to do this?

 The Office of the Registrar can assist you with the petition process.